sepen/crux-on-devices/via-epia-pd/README.md

 $ md5sum -c crux-i586-2.7.md5
 ```

-Then you need to create a bootable media (cdrom) and start the installation from it
+Then you need to create the boot media (cdrom) and start the installation from it

 Alternatively you can use `safe-crux` to install it on secondary partition with just one command
 ```